samyilin/dotfiles/README.md

    ```sh
    podman run -it --rm localhost/IMAGE_NAME
    ```

+   Note: these Dockerfiles have not been built and tested after recent updates (locale env vars, Ubuntu base switched to `ubuntu:latest`, and package additions).
+TODO: build all three images and confirm `./setup.sh -d` completes.

    Default container/docker install would not help you set up ssh and git.
    These belong in your host system so you don't have to reset your ssh every